IvanDamNation/django_study_third/README.md

 This is simple project on Django.

+Features:
+1) News list
+2) Access to the full version of news on it's own page
+3) Custom censor filter (for words in censor_list.txt)

-Made for second practice exercise in chapter "Django and backend" for SkillFactory
+Made for third practice exercise in chapter "Django and backend" for SkillFactory

+Superuser:

+login: IDN_admin

+password: A12345678a

 For education purpose only.
 Workability is not guarantee.